alessandrocandolini/cactus/README.md

 # cactus
-WIP scala 3 only minimalist library for recursion schemes with supposedly superior ergonomics
+WIP scala 3 minimalist library for recursion schemes with supposedly superior ergonomics

+## Why Cactus?

+Because recursion schemes have at times the reputation of being thorny